 Who can apply?

 Play Labs is open to all startup teams that are in our target range of playful technologies.
-The 2018 batch will add a focus on blockchain/digital currency in addition to our other playful tech fields (esports/video games, AI/Machine Learning, VR/AR).
+The 2018 batch will add a focus on blockchain/digital currency and esports, in addition to our other playful tech fields (video games, AI/Machine Learning, VR/AR).

-We do not require an MIT affiliation to apply, but having an MIT affiliation helps as a certain number of slots are for MIT affiliated companies.
+We do not require an MIT affiliation to apply, but having an MIT affiliation helps as a majority of slots are for MIT affiliated companies.

 To qualify as an MIT-affiliated team, at least one founder should be an MIT alumni, MIT student, or Faculty member.
 Alumni or students can be from any full time or part-time undergraduate or graduate program.
 To indicate the MIT affiliation, the MIT founder should use their MIT address at submission time.